-The main function of the purge valve (N80) is to capture fuel vapor from the fuel tank and return it to the fuel system so that it can be burned in the engine instead of being released in the air.
+The primary function of the purge valve (N80) is to capture fuel vapor from the fuel tank and return it to the fuel system so that it can be burned in the engine instead of being released into the air.
 The purge valve is short for the canister purge valve, but it may also be called the evap purge valve.

 In this guide, we diagnose a Volkswagen Jetta that has a bad purge valve.
 We will look at the Diagnostic Trouble Code (DTC) triggered by a faulty purge valve on a VW, symptoms, and where the purge valve is located.